Best Family Life Insurance Companies in 2025

 Overview

-Assurity is the best life insurance provider for female parents.
-The company combines affordability and strong policy flexibility.
+Assurity is the best life insurance provider for mothers, combining affordability and strong policy flexibility.
 For a 30-year-old nonsmoking woman, the average cost of a $500,000, 20-year term policy is $23 per month ($271 annually).

-The company offers term coverage up to $10 million.
-Available riders you can choose from to extend coverage are accelerated death benefits, return of premium, accident-only disability income, critical illness, disability income and level term.
-Female parents can also add a child rider that lasts until age 25 of the child.
+The company offers term coverage up to $10 million with riders including accelerated death benefits, return of premium, accident-only disability income, critical illness, disability income and level term.
+Female parents can add a child rider that lasts until the child's age 25.

 Most Affordable: Lincoln Financial